solargate/obsidian-inline-encrypter/README.md

 5. Enter the password for decryption.

+## Security Notes

+- Decrypted content is only held in memory.
+- No automatic writing of decrypted content to disk.
+The only time a decrypted secret is written to disk is when you use the "Decrypt selected text" command.
+- Passwords are never written to disk; they are kept only in memory.
+- Makes encryption with a given passphrase, if you lose your passphrase, you lose your data.

 ## Technical Notes

 Encryption algorhytm is `aes-256-gcm`.
 Salt and IV are unique and random.